* Falls limited by better-than-expected German ZEW data

 LONDON, Feb 19 Copper hit a three-week low on Tuesday, depressed

 by unease over top consumer China's limp return to the market from a week-long

 holiday, although losses were limited by better-than-expected German investor

 Three-month copper on the London Metal Exchange slipped 0.6 percent

 to $8,070 a tonne by 1623 GMT, erasing early gains to hit an intraday low of

 $8,061.50, the weakest since Jan.
 29. Nickel, tin and zinc also hit multi-week

 Copper prices have built a base above $8,000 this year but have failed to

 find traction above $8,346 a tonne, a four-month peak hit early this month.

-Volumes ticked higher as U.S. traders returned on Tuesday from the Presidents'
+Volumes were expected to pick up as U.S. traders returned on Tuesday from the

 Chinese traders reported low overall post-holiday interest in the metal,